spatie/laravel-data/docs/as-a-resource/transformers.md

 }
 ```

-Next to a `DateTimeInterfaceTransformer` the package also ships with an `ArraybleTransformer` that transforms an `Arrayable` to an array.
+Next to a `DateTimeInterfaceTransformer` the package also ships with an `ArraybleTransformer` that transforms an `Arrayable` object to an array.

-It is possible to create transformers for your own specific types [here](TODO).
+It is possible to create transformers for your specific types [here](URL).

 ## Global transformers

-Global transformers are defined in the `data.php` config file and will be used when no local transformer for a property was added.
+Global transformers are defined in the `data.php` config file and are used when no local transformer for a property was added.
 By default, there are two transformers:

 ```php
 /*